 • "What's our current budget pacing across all channels, and which campaigns are overspending?"

-The skill queries your data warehouse, applies your attribution model, enforces your governance rules, and returns an answer in seconds.
+The Skill queries your data warehouse, applies your attribution model, enforces your governance rules, and returns an answer in seconds.
 No spreadsheets, no tickets to the data team, no waiting three days for a report.

 Why Generic AI Assistants Fail for Marketing Operations